Joseph L. Badaracco: Career

 Badaracco was born in 1948, and is a graduate of St. Louis University, Oxford University, where he was a Rhodes Scholar, and Harvard Business School, where he earned an MBA and a DBA.
 He is married to professor Patricia O'Brien.

 Recent work

 In recent years, Professor Badaracco served as Chair of the MBA Program and as Housemaster of Currier House in Harvard College.
 He has also been chairman of the Harvard University Advisory Committee on Shareholder Responsibility and has served on the boards of two public companies.
 Badaracco has taught in executive programs in the United States, Japan, and many other countries and has spoken to a wide variety of organizations on issues of leadership, values, and ethics.
 He is also the faculty chair of the Nomura School of Advanced Management in Tokyo.

 Other work

 He is also the faculty chair of the Nomura School of Advanced Management in Tokyo, is a former chair of the Harvard University Advisory Committee on Shareholder Responsibility, and has served on boards of public companies.
-He book "Managing in the Gray" was inspired by the Chinese philosophy, Grey system theory.
+The book "Managing in the Gray" was inspired by the Chinese philosophy, Grey system theory.